-10 Section 1.
-Chapter 5.77 is added to the Long Beach Municipal Code to 11 read as follows:
+Section 1.
+The Long Beach Municipal Code is amended by adding Chapter 5.77 to read as follows:

 CHAPTER 5.77 SHORT-TERM RENTALS

 5.77.010 Purpose.

 The purpose of this Chapter is to establish regulations, standards, and a registration process governing the renting or leasing of privately owned visitor serving residential dwelling units on a short-term basis in order to maintain the long-term rental housing stock in the City; ensure the collection and payment of Transient Occupancy Taxes ("TOT"); safeguard the residents of the City of Long Beach by ensuring that short-term rental activities do not threaten the character of residential neighborhoods; and ensuring that such short-term rental activities do not become a nuisance, or threaten the public health, safety or welfare of neighboring properties.